 Secondary buyouts

-The acquisition is usually structured as a share purchase and the target company (Target) will usually be the acquisition vehicle (or top company of the acquisition group) used in the primary buyout, ie old Newco 1 will become Target in the SBO.
+The acquisition is usually structured as a share purchase and the company being acquired (target) will usually be the company that was the acquisition vehicle for the previous buyout, or (perhaps more likely) the top company of the acquisition group for the previous buyout—ie ‘old’ Newco 1 will be the target in the SBO.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.